djndl1/CSNotes/os/unix_linux/ipc.md

        int sigismember(const sigset_t *set, int signum);
 ```

 A process can examine its signal mask, change its signal mask, or perform both operations in one step by calling `sigprocmask()`. `sigpending` returns the set of signals that are blocked from delivery and currently pending for the calling process.
+We can use signal mask to protect critical regions of code that we don't want interrupted by a signal.

 ## `sigaction`